hakujitsu/govtech-take-home-assessment/README.md

 ### Setting up the DB

+1. Create a MySQL database

-1. Create a MySQL database, and specify the following settings in the .env file
+2. Create a `.env` file in the `src/` folder and specify the following settings

 ```
 DBUSER=<fill in user>